10 Easy Ways to Improve Your Photographic Composition Techniques

 A tripod would be the best tool to get your camera level and remain level.

-6 Avoid Placing The Primary Subject in The Centre of The Frame
+Avoid Placing The Primary Subject in The Centre of The Frame

+Photography beginners make the same common mistake.
 That is, to place the subject of their composition slap-bang in the middle of their frame.

 alt="do not place subject in the centre of photo frame for composition"

-Some compositions work when you place the subject in the centre, but placing your subject off-centre brings dynamism to ordinary compositions.
+Some compositions work when the subject is in the centre, but placing the subject off-centre brings dynamism to ordinary compositions.
+The rule of thirds is a reliable guideline for this.
+Keep this in mind when framing your following composition.

-7 Look For Shapes And Curves to Liven up Your Composition
+Look For Shapes And Curves to Liven up Your Composition

-Look out for the “S” curve in your scene and any interesting shapes that may lie in folders, mountains, trees, or other objects within the frame.
+Shapes and curves are artistic elements that entice the human brain.
+Look out for the “S” curve in your scene and any exciting shapes in the frame, such as folders, mountains, trees, or other objects.
+Include these elements in your composition when possible.

 alt="look for shapes and curves in photographic image composition"